ruggeri/tech-notes/randos/physics/electrical-generation.md

 We could probably analyze this further to really clarify, but this is sufficient for now.

+What is the advantage of split-phase power?
+One part is that individual wires only have a 120V potential to ground.
+To get a 240V shock you need to grab both wires.
+OTOH, you need thicker wires with 120V for the same amount of power, so 240V in Europe has that advantage, where copper was expensive.

 ## Power Phases In US and Europe

 - In Europe, three-phase power is 400V live-to-live.